kitten/fluorine/docs/api/Dispatcher.md

 ## <a id='wrapActions'></a>[`wrapActions(actions)`](#wrapActions)

-Takes actions and "binds" them to the dispatcher, in the sense that it wraps the action creators in functions, that dispatch the return values.
+Takes actions and "binds" them to the dispatcher.
+It wraps the action creators in functions that dispatch the return values.

 ### Arguments